How it works

 getting better

-Brightroom is built on a quiet, twenty-year-old idea: the test isn’t scoring you, it’s modeling you.
-We rebuilt that model from first principles.
-This page is the methodology, the math, and the validation against test-day outcomes.
+Brightroom is built on a quiet, twenty-year-old idea: an adaptive test isn’t just scoring you, it’s modeling you.
+We built that model from first principles.
+This page is the methodology and the math behind the engine, the estimate it produces, and the lessons it draws from.

 i.